AlexKelin/NLP_Project/readme.txt

 This is a random text generator project that I made for fun.
 It is a simple program that generates random text.
 The source of the text can be:
-- a test 'txt' file included the dopository
+- a test '.txt' file included the dopository (a Game of Thrones script)
 - a text file of the user's choice
 The input text is nalyzed and the programm generates a report.
 The report contains: